material-motion/material-motion/team/essentials/giving_helpful_feedback.md

 >
 > Helpful: "I see another way to solve this problem.
 What are your thoughts on `<actionable solution>`?"

-Helpful code review feedback is **relevant** and doesn't unnecessarily increase the scope of the change.
+Helpful code review feedback is **relevant**.
+Try to avoid increasing the scope of a change.
 A good rule of thumb is to ask "can this be solved in a follow-up diff?"
 If the answer is yes, file an issue and follow-up.

 > Unhelpful: "Can you also fix this <unrelated problem>?"